aldolat/posts-in-sidebar/README.md

 ### 1.29 ###

+* NEW: Support for taxonomy complex queries.
 * NEW: Support for search for posts containing a string.
 * NEW: Support for getting posts that are children of other posts.
 * NEW: Support for custom taxonomies.
+* Now the plugin requires WordPress 4.1.
 * Updated the Hebrew translation (thanks to Ahrale).
 * The debug section displays the URL of the site and WordPress version.